NealsSec/NealsSec.github.io/index.md

 ---
 # About me

-I am Neals, this Github website is essentially dedicated to my writeups and other research.
+I am Neals, this Github website is dedicated to my writeups and other research.

-I am mostly focused on Reverse Engineering, Pwn and other Vulnerability analysis and research both hardware and software samples.
+I am mostly focused on Reverse Engineering, Exploitation and other Vulnerability Research on both hardware and software samples.

 If you wish to contact me my email is <NealsSec@protonmail.com>